Wednesday, 30 July 2025

 7. Summary

 Naming and complexity with Microsoft are tough.
 The AI parts are massive.
 The M365 copilots break down into Dynamics or O365 worlds, each with many options.
 I wish Microsoft had a hierarchical, sensible naming system, which no doubt the Marketing department would hate.
+Sources must be secured correctly, and purview can help you manage access.

 Sunday, 16 March 2025